How to establish credit

 Before you start building credit for the first time, it can be helpful to understand some credit basics.

 Your credit history is the record of how you handle your money and debt.
 It includes information about your loans and credit card accounts collected by the three major credit bureaus: Experian®, Equifax® and TransUnion®.
-When credit bureaus receive that information, they add it to your credit reports.
+When credit bureaus receive that information, they add it to your credit reports

-To calculate your credit scores, credit-scoring companies like FICO and VantageScore apply mathematical formulas or models to the information in your credit reports.
-Lenders use your credit scores to estimate how likely you are to repay your debts on time.
+Credit-scoring companies like FICO and VantageScore apply mathematical formulas, or models, to the information in your credit reports to calculate your credit scores.
+Lenders then use those scores to estimate how likely you are to repay your debts on time.
+If you have no credit history or a thin credit file, credit-scoring companies may not be able to generate a score, which can make it harder to get approved for loans and credit cards.

-1. Apply for a starter credit card
+1. Apply for a secured credit card

 If you choose a secured card that reports the account holder’s card activity to at least one of the three major credit bureaus, you could start building a successful track record.
-That means doing things like using your card responsibly and making on-time payments.

 2. Become an authorized user

 Getting added as an authorized user to the credit card account of a trusted family member or friend is another way to build credit.
-As an authorized user, you’re allowed to make purchases but the primary cardholder is responsible for the account, including making payments.
+As an authorized user, you’re allowed to make purchases.
+But the primary cardholder is responsible for the account, including making payments.
 Some issuers, like Capital One, may also provide a separate card and online access for eligible authorized users.

 If the card issuer reports the card activity of authorized users to the credit bureaus, a user may be able to benefit from the primary cardholder’s credit history.
 But negative actions, like missed payments, could affect the credit of both the primary cardholder and the authorized user.

-Financial institutions like credit unions and community banks may offer credit-builder loans.
+Credit unions and community banks may offer credit-builder loans.
 These small loans, which can range from about $300 to $1,000, are designed to help build credit history.

 With a credit-builder loan, the lender deposits the loan amount into a locked savings account.
 Over a fixed period, the borrower pays it back with relatively small payments.
 Because the lender reports payments to the credit bureaus, credit-builder loans can help establish credit.
 And once the loan is paid off, borrowers get access to the money in the savings account.